zeroknots/the-compact/docs/TheCompact-Overview.md

 The emissary is assigned for a specific lock tag and uses the reset period on that lock tag to block reassignment for the duration of that reset period.
 This ensures that once an emissary is assigned, another assignment cannot be made until the reset period has elapsed.

+Emissaries can have one of three statuses:
+- **Disabled**: No emissary is currently assigned
+- **Enabled**: An emissary is currently active and can verify claims
+- **Scheduled**: An emissary assignment is pending and will become active after the timelock period as indicated by the reset period on the respective lock tag.

+To change an emissary once an initial emissary has already been assigned, the sponsor must first call `scheduleEmissaryAssignment` to initiate the timelock, then wait for the reset period to elapse before calling `assignEmissary` with the new emissary address.
+To remove an emissary completely, the sponsor can call `assignEmissary` with address(0) (after scheduling emissary assignment if necessary).

 ## Forced Withdrawals

 Forced withdrawals provide a safety mechanism for sponsors in case an allocator goes down or refuses to cosign for a claim.
 The process works as follows: